Gitoffthelawn/Chat-Gpt-Long-Text-Input/README.md

+This whole project is pretty much useless at this point with the token limit increase and file uploads.
+Was nice when it was needed though.

 # Chat Gpt Long Text Input
 A browser plugin for ChatGPT that simplifies sending large texts by breaking them into multiple messages.